Locally induced Gaussian processes for large-scale simulation experiments: Computation and benchmarking

-Although LIGP methods don't best LAGP (except for NN with $n$=50) on accuracy terms, it's important to place these RMSE values in context.
-We include horizontal dashed lines in the left panel Figure \ref{fig:borehole_boxplot} for wider recent historical perspective.
-When \cite{kaufman2011efficient} first introduced compactly supported kernels to cope with large training sets, they reported an RMSE of 1.4 (green line; 99\% sparse) with $(N,N')=(4000, 500)$.
-Soon after \citet{Gramacy2015} introduced LAGP (ALC) and reported an RMSE of 0.88 (purple line) on the same exercise, utilizing eight cores.
-Timings for these are 17 and 3 minutes respectively, albeit on older hardware than used in our study.
-Subsequent improvements in handling larger (less well-conditioned) matrices, and wider {\tt OpenMP} parallelization bring us to the orders of magnitude more accurate and fast results provided in the figure.
+Although LIGP methods do not best LAGP (except NN with $n=50$) on accuracy, it is important to place these RMSEs in context.
+Horizontal dashed lines in the left panel of Figure \ref{fig:borehole_boxplot} offer wider historical perspective. \cite{kaufman2011efficient}'s reported an RMSE of 1.4 (green line; 99\% sparse) with $(N,N')=(4000, 500)$ in 17 minutes via compactly supported kernels. \citet{Gramacy2015}'s initial LAGP (ALC) implementation improved that to 0.88 (purple line) in 3 minutes, utilizing eight cores.
+Subsequent improvements in handling larger (less well-conditioned) matrices, and wider {\tt OpenMP} parallelization bring us to the orders of magnitude more accurate and fast results in Figure \ref{fig:borehole_boxplot}.

 More recently a method called SVecchia \citep{katzfuss2020scaled}, adapted from geostatistcs to computer surrogate modeling, has yielded impressive RMSEs of 0.016 (orange line) in similar exercises ($(N, N')=(100000,20000)$) in about five minutes -- combining training (4.4 minutes) and testing (0.4 minutes) phases -- in a single-core setting.
-A more complete suite of such results can be found in that reference.
-We see this new vanguard of methods as more or less equivalent on the borehole problem, with nuance depending on the proposed application.
+We see this new vanguard of methods as equivalent on the borehole problem, with nuance depending on the application.
 For example, if you need a one-off prediction, LAGP methods (e.g., ALC) are best, furnishing accurate predictions in fractions of a second without an explicit training phase.
 With modest testing sizes, LIGP methods are faster when amortizing the cost of template calculation.
 For larger testing sets, SVecchia methods seem attractive.

 Lastly, consider comparing to a more traditional global form of inducing point prediction (Section \ref{sec:opt}).
 Using an LHS for $\bar{\X}_M$ with $M=80$ in $[0,1]^8$ requires only 0.56 minutes to produce predictions \eqref{eq:GPpred} with fixed lengthscale $\theta$, less than even the space-filling template variations of LIGP.
-Accuracy is tightly coupled to $\theta$, but MLEs render the method uncompetitive as single evaluation of the log-likelihood \eqref{eq:concentrate_ll} takes almost nine minutes.
+Accuracy is tightly coupled to $\theta$, but MLEs render the method uncompetitive as a single evaluation of the log-likelihood \eqref{eq:concentrate_ll} takes nine minutes.